The last of 5 Americans detained for taking ammo to Turks and Caicos has been sentenced | KRDO

 “I didn’t know what was going to happen because I couldn’t believe it was in there,” she said in May.
 “They went through my bag and said they found rounds at the bottom of my carry-on.”

-Grier was released on bail but couldn’t leave the island until her case concluded and had to report to a local police station weekly, the station reported.
+Grier had been released on bail but couldn’t leave the island until her case concluded and had to report to a local police station weekly, the station reported.

 “I’m just broken,” Grier said in May.